Backendless/ui-builder-library/components/bl-treemap/README.md

   <img alt="main thumbnail" src="./thumbnail.png" width="720"/>
 </p>

+## Demo

+View an example of how to install this component and how it works in your UI [here](https://app.arcade.software/share/cEh8LIICH9hiF2p72wlb).

 ## Properties

 | Property                                          | Type                                                           | Default Value                                                                                                                                                                                                                                                                                                                                            | Logic                        | Data Binding | UI Setting | Description                                                                                                                                                                                          |